vatz88/blog/Components-With-Async-Friendly-Event-Handlers/README.md

 }
 ```

-Another way is to modify our `Button` component to accept both kinds of `onClick` handlers functions - sync and async.
+Another way is to modify our `Button` component to accept both kinds of `onClick` handler functions - sync and async.
 We can do this simply by wrapping the response of `onClick` handler in `Promise.resolve`.
 This will return a promise if the onClick handler was not an async function.
-Doesn't matter if it returns a `Promise`.
+Doesn't matter if it's already returning a `Promise`.

 ```js
 // set Button state to 'loading'